yetulaxman/containers-workflows/_hands-on/day3/docker2singularity.md

 ---
 topic: singularity
-title: Tutorial1 -  Conversion of Docker images to singularity
+title: Tutorial1 -  Conversion of Docker Images to singularity
 ---

 # Converting Docker image to Singularity